-Code on the Road (COR) is a nonprofit organization committed to building an equal and productive society through the implementation of innovative, multi-disciplinary educational programs that promote labour-market integration, entrepreneurship, and ICT education for migrants and natives in MENA and Europe.
+Code on the Road (COR) is a nonprofit organization committed to building a just and productive society through the implementation of innovative, multi-disciplinary educational programs that promote labor-market integration, entrepreneurship and ICT education.

-At COR, we also place a special emphasis on empowering women and girls who lag significantly behind their male counterparts in software and business entrepreneurship training as well as access to the mentorship they need to advance their careers and realize their goals.
-Using innovative, timely, cost-effective, practical educational programs on the ground, on the internet, and through the use of smartphone technology, our mission is to identify vulnerabilities in society and transform them into springboards for self-sufficient, economic futures for our beneficiaries so that they may improve their lives and the lives of those around them.
+Using innovative, timely, cost-effective, and practical educational programs on the ground, on the internet, and through the use of smartphone technology, our mission is to identify vulnerabilities in society and transform them into springboards for economic self-sufficiency for our students so that they may improve their own lives and the lives of those around them.